-49 For a complete list of what each state calls its code, see THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION 228-274 tbl.T.1.3 (Columbia Law review Ass'n et al. eds., 19th ed.
+&lt;sup>49 For a complete list of what each state calls its code, see THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION 248-302 tbl.T.1.3 (Columbia Law review Ass'n et al. eds., 20th ed.
 1st prtg.
-2010).
+2015).

-50 As with most authorities in a federal system, exact nomenclature may vary jurisdiction by jurisdiction.
+&lt;sup>50 As with most authorities in a federal system, exact nomenclature may vary jurisdiction by jurisdiction.

 Codes then group related sections together into chapters.
 Sometimes a code will also use sub-chapters if an area of law contains a sufficient level of depth for multiple classifications.
 For instance, in the United States Code, Chapter 10 of Title 18 contains all of the code sections related to federal criminalization of biological weapons.
-The individual sections in the chapter address discreet topics such as the prohibition of biological weapons or seizure of biological weapons by the government.51 Note also the inclusion of a definitions section in the chapter.52 The definitions contained therein apply to all the other sections in the chapter.
+The individual sections in the chapter address discreet topics such as the prohibition of biological weapons or seizure of biological weapons by the government.
+Note also the inclusion of a definitions section in the chapter.
+The definitions contained therein apply to all the other sections in the chapter.
 A researcher would need to find the definitions in order to apply correctly any of the other sections in the chapter.
 Luckily, a code's inherent organization makes such a discovery likely.
 Furthermore, print codes feature a table of contents at the beginning of each chapter to enable researchers to grasp quickly the organization of that particular chapter.

-CHAPTER 10-BIOLOGICAL WEAPONS Sec.
+Sec.

 175. Prohibitions with respect to biological weapons.

 175a.
-Requests for military assistance to enforce prohibition in certain emergencies.
+Requests for military assistance to enforce prohibition in certai emergencies.

+175b.
+Select agents; certain other agents.1

+175c.
+Variola virus

 176. Seizure, forfeiture, and destruction.

-177. Injunctions.
+Injunctions.

 178. Definitions.